edgedb/edgedb-js/docs/index.rst

   High-level examples on how to use the edgedb-js client, as well as on how to work with transactions.

-* :ref:`edgedb-js-typescript`

-  An overview of how to use this library in a TypeScript environment, including how to execute strongly typed queries.

-* :ref:`edgedb-js-typescript`
+* :ref:`edgedb-js-qb`

-  How to use EdgeQL's best-in-class, fully-typed query builder for TypeScript.
+  How to use EdgeDB's best-in-class, fully-typed query builder for TypeScript.

 * :ref:`edgedb-js-api-reference`

-  APIs reference.
+  A complete API reference.

 * :ref:`edgedb-js-datatypes`